Kake27/notifygo/README.md

 This will start:
 - notification-service (your Go app)
 - MailHog for email testing at localhost:8025
+- GMail SMTP is used for sending the real emails
 - Kannel for SMS delivery on port 13013
 ---